nikodev13/e-commerce/README.md

 #### Moreover
 - The Entity Framework Core provides application database in the application layer and replaces domain unit of work and domain repositories (probably we never change database provider).
-- The application layer uses Results type as result of command and queries.
-They are handled (successes and failures) in API layer.
+- The application layer uses exceptions as results exceptional situations (resource not found, already exists).
+They are handled by exception handling middleware in API layer.

 ### Available features:
 - CRUD for Product Category